Gamification means adding elements like leaderboards, checklists, levels, and rewards via a point-based system to teach, motivate, engage and train.

 Right…where can you get the best LMS with gamification integrations?
 We’ve narrowed it down to a top 4 list here.

 Considerations include price, best features, ease of use, and implementation.

 (That’s us, by the way!)

-Tovuti LMS offers a comprehensive platform that includes customizable course authoring, content library, and 24/7 access to courses.
+Tovuti LMS offers a comprehensive platform that includes customizable course authoring, a content library, and 24/7 access to courses.

 It is a cloud-based application and is available on mobile with in-app messaging capabilities too.
-With this platform, courses can be created, stored, managed, delivered and tracked for effectiveness.
+With this platform, courses can be created, stored, managed, delivered, and tracked for effectiveness.